×

 We asked people living in Rabac to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Rabac, you should pack a variety of clothing suitable for different seasons, including lightweight clothing for the warm summers and heavier clothing for the cooler winters.
 Don't forget to pack swimwear, as Rabac is known for its beautiful beaches.
 Pack comfortable walking shoes for exploring the town and hiking in the nearby areas.
 Also, consider packing a rain jacket or umbrella, as rain can be frequent in certain seasons.
 Bring all necessary personal items such as toiletries, prescription medications, and any specific brands you may not find in Croatia.
 Pack important documents including your passport, driver's license, medical records, and any necessary visas or work permits.
 If you plan on cooking, you might want to pack some specific kitchen utensils or spices that you may not find easily in local Croatian stores.
 Remember to pack electronic devices like your laptop, phone, and chargers.
 Also, consider bringing a power adapter, as the plug type in Croatia may be different from your home country.
 If you're moving permanently, you might want to bring some personal items like photos or mementos to make your new place feel like home.
-Lastly, don't forget to pack a phrasebook or dictionary to help you with the Croatian language, or download a language app on your phone," remarked one expat in Rabac, Croatia.
+Lastly, don't forget to pack a phrasebook or dictionary to help you with the Croatian language, or download a language app on your phone," remarked one expat who made the move to Rabac.

 AGS Worldwide MoversAGS Worldwide Movers